Skip to main content

 Instead of storing master private keys, Cavos uses short-lived session keys:

-1. Session Creation: SDK generates a fresh session key pair on each login
+1. Session Creation: SDK generates a fresh ECDSA keypair on each login

-3. On-chain Registration: The smart contract verifies the JWT and registers the session key
+3. On-chain Registration: The smart contract verifies the JWT RSA signature and registers the session key

-4. Transaction Signing: All transactions are signed with the session key
+4. Transaction Signing: All subsequent transactions are signed with the session key

 ┌─────────────┐ ┌───────────────┐ ┌──────────────┐